If you're at the University of Sussex and interested in Russian, please take a look at the Russian Society pages.

 - Novosti nedeli na uproshchennom russkom iazyke is a fortnightly pick of a few news topics, spoken at a slightly slower rate than normal, for upper-intermediate students.
 Full transcripts are provided along with vocabulary, pre-listening information and post-listening exercises.

-- Ruslan produce well-designed CD-ROMs (as well as books and tapes) for learners of Russian.
+- Ruslan have a well-designed interactive online version of their beginners' course (as well as books, audio and CD-ROMs) for learners of Russian.
 The site also includes listings of where to study Russian in the UK.

 - Master Russian - plenty for the novice and advanced students of Russian; from language lessons to web cams, dictionaries to pen pals, alphabet to crosswords, grammar to Tolstoy.